coleca24/csce240_f21_p0/README.md

 Tasks
 1. test

-You will have two deadlines, or commits to meet on 8/25 and 8/30
+You will have two deadlines, or commits to meet on 8/25 and 8/30 edit